Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Absence of limitations on token lifetime}

-A2A uses OAuth 2.0 for authentication, but does not impose strict expiration durations of tokens for sensitive operations.
-Consequently, the leaked or intercepted tokens can be stored for hours or even days, allowing the attackers to reuse them to replay or to gain unauthorized access.
-The issue is even more critical in asynchronous long-lived workflows when the agents of an organization interact with each other.
-In the absence of cryptographically shortened lifetimes or single-use tokens, the protocol provides a wide attack window.
-This has been noted in other distributed systems involving similar distributed systems, in which revoked or expired tokens were accepted, and the need to closely associate token lifetimes with particular actions and time boundaries.
+A2A uses OAuth 2.0 for authentication; however, it does not impose strict expiration durations of tokens for sensitive operations.
+Consequently, the leaked or intercepted tokens can be stored, allowing the attackers to reuse them for unauthorized access.